About About Interior Medicine

 About Meg

 Hi!
 I’m Dr. Meg Christensen.
 I founded Interior Medicine in 2021.
-My mission is to help prevent disease by promoting healthier home environments.
+My mission is to help prevent disease by promoting healthier home environments, and do it in the most transparent, researched, and balanced way possible.

 I am a licensed, board-certified Naturopathic Physician, have been WELL AP credentialed, hold a Healthier Materials and Sustainable Buildings certificate, and a Bachelor’s Degree in Biochemistry and Biophysics.